DiarmuidHenry/Project-01/readme.md

 John, aged 34, lives in Ballisodare, Co.
 Sligo, just a few kilometres from Collooney.
 He has injured his shoulder playing football at the weekend, which was then exacerbated by his physical day job as a plasterer.
 He would like to get professional help, but thinks that a visit to his GP isn't the right approach.

 John searched online and found the website for Collooney Physiotherapy.
 He was initially impressed by the sleek, simple design, giving him a good first impression.
 He had a look at the clinic's social media pages and was impressed by the range of services that he saw patients receiving.
-He looked through some of the exercises they recommended he do at home, and figured he'd see if they helped.
+He looked through some of the exercises they recommended that he could perform at home, and figured he'd see if they helped.

 2 days later, and John is already feeling better, but there was still a lot of pain and discomfort.
 He revisited the website and quickly navigated to the *Bookings* form, where he made an appointment for next Thursday at 11.30, remembering to explain his condition in the *Message* field.
 Around 15 minutes later, when the clinic had received and read his submission, they rang him on his mobile (which was his preferred method of contact), letting him know what they have booked him in for the appointment at 11.30 next Thursday.
 This also gave them a few minutes to chat about his condition, break the ice, and to make John feel welcome before he even arrived.